Skip to main content

 Membership

-• The Recruitment subcommittee (formerly the Membership Committee) is responsible for executing our Membership Information Nights, the New Member Committee and anything related to the recruitment program of the WCE.
+• Recruitment - (formerly the Membership Committee) is responsible for executing our Membership Information Nights, the New Member Committee and anything related to the recruitment program of the WCE.
 Members of this subcommittee will also be expected to help out with programs, member events, and dinners as needed.

-• The Social and Enrichment subcommittee (formerly the Social Committee and the Programs Committee) would be a great fit for members with an interest in organizing and executing our programs, planning member events, or helping to put on our three major, all-club dinners.
+• Social & Enrichment - (formerly the Social Committee and the Programs Committee) would be a great fit for members with an interest in organizing and executing our programs, planning member events, or helping to put on our three major, all-club dinners.
 Members of this subcommittee will also be expected to help out with member recruitment as needed.

 House and Grounds